Full Coverage Auto Insurance - Do I Need It?

 - Airbag deployment – airbag goes off.
 Airbags have been known to go off without being in an accident and the typical airbag runs $1,000 or more

 - New car replacement – assuming you have a newer vehicle.
 A new vehicle will replace your current vehicle if totaled.
 Normally, vehicle is replaced at ACV, actual cash value or wholesale value based on year, make, model and current mileage.

 - Loan/lease coverage – Gap insurance.
 In many cases folks will put down a minimum about of money on a new car purchase or lease and if the vehicle is totaled in an accident you might find yourself upside down with loan…owing more than it’s worth.
 Gap insurance fills in the difference between the vehicles current wholesale value and the remaining loan amount.

 - Original Parts Replacement / OEM – Parts.
 In some cases, your only option, depending on age, make, model the secondary market may be your only option for replacement parts.
 But, if you’re driving a typical high production newer vehicle you might prefer having the same OEM, original equipment manufactured parts put back on your vehicle vs. after market or used parts.

 As you can see there are a lot of optional coverage’s available.
 So, when someone says they want or have “FULL-COVERAGE” auto insurance your insurance professional probably needs to ask a few additional questions.

 Words you never will hear your insurance agent or broker say:

-You might notice your insurance agent or broker cautious to say the words full coverage insurance since it can mean something different to each person; not to mention the variety of coverage’s available.
-The list of optional coverage’s from simple roadside assistance to replacing your vehicle with a brand new one are endless.
+You might notice your insurance agent or broker cautious to say the words full coverage insurance since it can mean something different to each person; not to mention the variety of coverage available.
+The list of optional coverage from simple roadside assistance to replacing your vehicle with a brand new one is endless.

-The worst thing an insurance professional ever wants to hear when they tell a client, after an accident, they are not covered is…”I thought I was covered, you said I had full coverage.”
+The worst thing an insurance professional ever wants to hear when they tell a client, after an accident, it does not cover them is…”I thought I was covered, you said I had full coverage.”